thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 ### Device claiming confirmation

-The second step is to confirm claiming from the UI or via POST request to the following URL:
+The second step is to confirm claiming by sending POST request to the following URL:

 ```shell
 http(s)://host:port/api/customer/device/$DEVICE_NAME/claim